Minimal rational graphs admitting a QHD smoothing: Weighted homogeneous singularities -- stars

 \subsubsection{Graphs in $\mathcal B$}

 We continue with the $\mathcal B$ class.

-\begin{theorem} In $\mathcal B_2$, only the graphs of Figure~\ref{fig:B2} can admit a \QHD smoothing. \end{theorem} \begin{proof} In this case, there is $L_1, S_1, S_2$ and the cusps.
+\begin{theorem} In $\mathcal B_2$, only the graphs of Figure~\ref{fig:B2} can admit a \QHD smoothing. \end{theorem} \begin{proof} In this case, there are $L_1, S_1, S_2$ and the cusps.
 Suppose that not every blowup happened on the edge next to the leaf.
-In this case, the setup of the cusps is identical to the $\mathcal C_2$ case, the curve $C_\ell^1$ has (besides the $X(C_n^\alpha)$ points) a double and one further simple point $p_d$ and $p_s$, respectively. $p_s,p_d\in S_i$ to intersect $C_\ell^1$ three times (and both have one further point $p_{S_i}$). $L_1$ has to go through $p_d$ to intersect $C_\ell^1$ twice, and thus it contains one further point $p_{L_1}$.
+In this case, the setup of the cusps is identical to the $\mathcal C_2$ case, the curve $C_\ell^1$ has (besides the $X(C_n^\alpha)$ points) a double point $p_d$ and one further simple point $p_s$. $p_s,p_d\in S_i$ to intersect $C_\ell^1$ three times (and both have one further point $p_{S_i}$). $L_1$ has to go through $p_d$ to intersect $C_\ell^1$ twice, and thus it contains one further point $p_{L_1}$.

 We continue similarly to the $\mathcal C_2$ case.
 Any further curve can have its double point at either $p_d$ or $p_s$, and all of them have to be at the same point.
 Denote the curve with the next smallest index after $\ell$ by $C_i^j$.
-From here, the same argument provides that $C_i^j$ is $C_{\ell+1}^1$ in both cases (it either contains $p_{S_1},p_{S_2}$ in the $p_d$ or $p_d,p_{L_1}$ in the $p_s$ case).
+From here, the same argument provides that $C_i^j$ is $C_{\ell+1}^1$ in both cases (if its double point is $p_d$, it must contain $p_{S_1}$ and $p_{S_2}$; if its double point is $p_s$, it must contain $p_d$ and $p_{L_1}$).
 In both cases, there are no further curves because they would intersect $C_{\ell+1}^1$ too many times.
 This gives the second graph of Figure~\ref{fig:B2}.

 Lastly, if every blowup happens next to the leaf, we get the first graph of Figure~\ref{fig:B2}. \end{proof}

 \begin{theorem} In $\mathcal B_4$, only the graph of Figure~\ref{fig:B4} can admit a \QHD smoothing. \end{theorem} \begin{proof} In this case, we have $L_1$ and the cusps.
 Suppose not every blowup happened next to the leaf.
 Then a simple induction shows that there are $4+ \ell$ many $C_n^\alpha$ curves.
 This means $C_\ell^1$ goes through $6+ \ell$ points with multiplicity, an immediate contradiction. \end{proof}